AcademySoftwareFoundation/OpenCue/README.md

 - You can split a host into a large number of procs, each with their own reserved core and memory requirements.
 - Integrated automated booking.
-- No limit on the number of procs a job can have.
+- No limit on the number of processes a job can have.

 # Learn more